Police-Data-Accessibility-Project/data-sources-app/README.md

 ```

-### 5. Manually export a SUPABASE_DATABASE_URL, SECRET_KEY, and WEBHOOK_URL in the command line
+### 5. Manually export a DO_DATABASE_URL, SECRET_KEY, and WEBHOOK_URL in the command line

-The app should have a SUPABASE_DATABASE_URL, SECRET_KEY, and WEBHOOK_URL for PDAP's Data Sources [Supabase](https://supabase.com/).
+The app should have a DO_DATABASE_URL, SECRET_KEY, and WEBHOOK_URL for PDAP's Data Sources [Supabase](https://supabase.com/).
 Reach out to contact@pdap.io or make noise in Discord if you'd like access to these keys.

 ```
-export SUPABASE_DATABASE_URL=postgresql://postgres:<password>@db.hgzbfhtjmnpnwdbzluot.supabase.co:5432/postgres
+export DO_DATABASE_URL=postgres://data_sources_app:<password>@db-postgresql-nyc3-38355-do-user-8463429-0.c.db.ondigitalocean.com:25060/defaultdb
 export SECRET_KEY=<secret_key>
 export WEBHOOK_URL=<webhook_url>